-Law Offices of Gary Green has offices located in Little Rock Arkansas, Memphis Tennessee and Springfield Missouri.
+Law Offices of Gary Green has offices located in Little Rock, Arkansas, and Memphis, Tennessee.
 Our lawyers are familiar with the individual laws of each state, and practice in the following types of disability law:

 The World Health Organization distinguishes two classifications of disability – body functions and body structures – when medical professionals diagnose and define an individual’s disability.

 In body structure, an individual’s disability is specifically defined by physical impairments due to defect, loss or deviation from generally accepted population standards.
 Body function disability is more broadly defined and focuses on physical and mental disabilities and includes but is not limited to mobility, communication, self-care and domestic life.

 If you become disabled, whether the diagnosis is temporarily or permanently, you can apply for assistance from the government by filing for Supplemental Security Income (SSI).
 Likewise you can purchase private insurance to prepare for a possible disability.